GR-SALMAN/GR-SALMAN/README.md

  **🎯Goals:** To be a native full-stack web developer
  **🤔I’m looking for help:** React.js and Python also
  **📫How to reach me:** It's quite easy! 😏
- **😄Pronouns:** Don;t be confused, the full form of my surname G.R. stands for Golam Rabbani. 🤭
+ **😄Pronouns:** Don't be confused, the full form of my surname G.R. stands for Golam Rabbani. 🤭

 <h3>I code with (For now)</h3>